 The NASA Glenn team offered only a vague vision of how their ship might refuel for the trip home to Earth.
 Robotic fuel-gathering systems, perhaps suspended from balloons, might be placed into Saturn's atmosphere.
 They would need to process hundreds of kilograms of gas to obtain a single gram of helium-3 or deuterium and tens of thousands of tons to collect the 11 metric tons required to refuel Discovery II for the trip back to Earth.

-NASA Glenn envisioned that Discovery II's empty self-propelled hydrogen tanks would separate and dock with an automated Saturn-orbiting refueling station.
+NASA Glenn envisioned that Discovery II's empty self-propelled hydrogen tanks would separate and dock autonomously with the refueling station.
 Identical full tanks would, meanwhile, undock from the station, rendezvous with Discovery II, and take the place of the depleted ones.
-How and when the hydrogen refueling station would have been established and how it would mine hydrogen at Saturn was left to the imagination.
+How the hydrogen would reach the station was left to the imagination.

 Discovery II would carry no auxiliary craft, so would need vehicles pre-deployed at Saturn if her crew was to leave the ship and land on any of the ringed planet's many moons.
 The NASA Glenn team did not explain how such auxiliary craft might reach Saturn ahead of Discovery II, nor how they would be maintained after they became based in Saturn's neighborhood.

 Could NASA Glenn's Discovery II replicate the capabilities of Discovery in the book and film 2001: A Space Odyssey?
 As detailed in the second part of this three-part post series, the film Discovery differed from the Discovery of Clarke's novel.
 The cinematic and literary spacecraft had different propulsion systems, though both relied on nuclear fission.
 Discovery of the film was a gas-core nuclear-thermal rocket; Discovery of the book employed electromagnetic "plasma jets" that drew electricity from a fission reactor.